Updated: 15 May 2018

-- Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices people use to access our website.
+- Technical Data includes internet protocol (IP) address, login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices people use to access our website.

-- Profile Data includes people’s username and password, purchases or orders made by them, your interests, preferences, feedback and survey responses.
+- Profile Data includes username and password, purchases or orders, interests, preferences, feedback and survey responses.

 - Usage Data includes information about how people use our website, products and services.

-- Email Communication Data is emails between us and you, including when they were sent or received, whether they were opened, what links within them were clicked
+- Email Communication Data is emails between us and you, including when they were sent or received, whether they were opened and what links within them were clicked.

-- Marketing and Communications Data includes people’s preferences in receiving marketing from us and our third parties and your communication preferences.
-This also includes us making a note of conversations we have had with them in person and/or communications you sent to Rich Mix.
-This helps us to manage our relationship with them and ensures they only receive communications from us that are relevant and timely.
+- Marketing and Communications Data includes preferences in receiving marketing from us and our third parties, and communication preferences.
+This also includes us making a note of conversations we have had in person and/or communications sent to Rich Mix.
+This helps us to manage our relationships and ensures users only receive communications from us that are relevant and timely.